 At Kent Removals & Storage, we have been helping couples and families move homes for over 75 years.
-So, with the hope that you can benefit from our wealth of experience, let’s take a look at how to create a moving in together checklist!
+So, with the hope that you can benefit from our wealth of experience we’re sharing a few dos and don’ts in our Ultimate Checklist for moving in with your partner!

 Don’t Hold Onto Everything

-Any good moving in together checklist isn’t going to start with the things you keep.
-Unfortunately, or fortunately depending on your lifestyle, moving in with a partner forces us to part with the things that will no longer fit into your new life.
+When you move in together, your checklist isn’t going to start with the things you keep.
+Unfortunately, or fortunately depending on your lifestyle, moving in with a partner forces you to part with the things that will no longer fit into your new life.
 Whether that be the couch you kept from your university days, or the strange collection of side tables that you seem to have accumulated over time, neither of you are going to be able to keep everything.

 Things to Donate